nighthawkcoders/APCSA/_pages/00_schedule.md

       {% assign start = 17 %}
       {% assign end = 20 %}
 ## Unit {{unit}}: 2nd Trimester Projects
 > Objective of these weeks is to explore and create ideas and concepts for a Team Trimester N@tM project.
 Adding frontend and creativity while using APIs/Databases.
+Students should earn trust in these design weeks to instill confidence in the Teach for the right to work independently on a project of their own personal interest.

 {% elsif unit == "6" %}
       {% assign start = 21 %}
       {% assign end = 24 %}
 ## Unit {{unit}}: 2nd Trimester N@tM and finish Project
 > This will be most creative portion of year for CSA students.
 Each person within "Student Teams" will have their own specialty within their student project that shows Full Stack competency.
-Student should be able to talk about design, fe/be coding, and database features of their portion of the system.
+Intentions for this period is to have a free and creative period, driven by your Issues and Scrum Board.
+Student should be able to talk about design, fe/be coding, and database features of their portion of the project in weekly live reviews.

+{% elsif unit == "7" %}
+      {% assign start = 25 %}
+      {% assign end = 28 %}
+## Unit {{unit}}: Trimester 3 Data Structures
+> Trimester 3 begins with a focus on [AP Daily Videos](https://apclassroom.collegeboard.org/8/home) and Student Led Testing using the 4 FRQ types.
+Technical work includes reviews on sorting algorithms, including making a human sorting video.

+% elsif unit == "8" %}
+      {% assign start = 29 %}
+      {% assign end = 36 %}
+## Unit {{unit}}: Trimester 3 Data Structures
+> Trimester 3 finishes creating a Final Project, this project needs to include Data Structures and Algorithms as follows: sorting, hashing, algorithm analysis, object-oriented design, collections, lists, stacks, queues, trees, sets, dictionaries, and graphs.
+Tech Talks will focus on examples and hacks in these areas.

   {% endif %}

   <!-- Column Headings for Blogs -->